 OBD II code P0401 Exhaust EGR Flow Insufficient

 The OBDII fault code P0401 means that the engine computer has detected that the Exhaust Gas Recirculation (EGR) system flow is insufficient.
-Read more how the EGR system works below.
+The EGR system redirects a small amount of exhaust gases back into the intake.
+Read more how the EGR system works in this article.

 What could cause the code P0401

 - problems with hoses to the DPFE sensor (Ford)